History of ardent-tool.com

 The illustration is based on a drawing from IBM's brochure.

-It didn't take long and I had the process streamlined fairly well.
-And as a bonus, I would review most of the changes and do additional adjustments where needed.
-It wasn't really as bad as I originally thought, and the merging was done relatively quickly.
-Hurray, we are done!
-Right?
+It didn't take long before I had the process well streamlined.
+As a bonus, I was able to review most of the changes and make additional adjustments as needed.
+It turned out not to be as daunting as I had initially thought, and the merging was completed relatively quickly.
+Hurray — are we done now?

 The same index page one year later (2017).